CUBRID/cubrid-python/README.md

 Install for CUBRIDdb
 ====================
   * Unix/Linux/Windows
+  * GNU Compiler Collection: Developer Toolset 6 or higer to build from source (Linux)

   To build and install from source, you should move into the top-level directory of the CUBRIDdb distribution and issue the following commands.